 - Clear vegetation waste around the equipment.
 Once you’ve gotten rid of bigger debris within a two-foot range, you can use a paint brush or vacuum to slowly clean the condenser fins.
-Deformed fins can also hurt effectiveness, so you can attempt to adjust them with a dinner knife.
+Deformed fins can also hurt effectiveness.

 - Use a hose nozzle to gingerly remove gunk off the fins from inside the unit.
 Make sure to avoid getting moisture on the fan motor.

 - Turn on the power.